Wartori54/VidPlayer/README.md

 Its recommended that your video's resolutions is already 320x180 to prevent downscaling artifacts.

 ## Extra
-Playing the same video file in two players is supported as long as the settings are identical.
+Playing the same video file in two players is not supported.

+Savestates are safe and won't crash the game, but no further support for those is implemented.